Impatience by D.I. Jolly

 “What’s it going to be?”

 But before she could reply additional voices started throwing their two bits into the conversation and it quickly became a cacophony of insults and demands and in a moment of pure panic the girl pressed the red button under her desk setting off the alarm in the security office, then she shrunk down under the weight of the words being thrown at her.
 Within a minute 47 security offices stormed the waiting room grabbing and handcuffing anyone standing or resisting.
 Including three innocent guys who had given up their seats for elder passengers.
 Even the people who thought the man was being totally unreasonable looked away as three security officers knocked him to the ground with nightsticks and dragged him bleeding out of the waiting room.
-The room grew quiet again and the remaining people uncomfortably didn’t make eye contact.
+The room then grew quiet again and the remaining people uncomfortably didn’t make eye contact.
 As a few replacements arrived to take the scared young girl away it was easy to hear the chime of the intercom and the announcer declare that their flight would be delayed an additional 30 minutes and that food vouchers could be collected at the reception desk but boarding cards and passports would be required.

 Meanwhile, on the other side of the country, a young girl weakly asked for her father before closing her eyes, never to open them again.